 What authentication and verification methods are available in Azure Active Directory?

-To simplify the user on-boarding experience and register for both MFA and SSPR, we recommend you enable combined security information registration.
+To simplify the user on-boarding experience and register for both MFA and self-service password reset (SSPR), we recommend you enable combined security information registration.
 For resiliency, we recommend that you require users to register multiple authentication methods.
 When one method isn't available for a user during sign-in or SSPR, they can choose to authenticate with another method.
 For more information, see Create a resilient access control management strategy in Azure AD.

 Authentication method strength and security